jieqianzhang/D3-study-group/session2/README.md

 We are going to follow the tutorial here to learn about different types of scales: http://d3indepth.com/scales/

+## How to define a scale when the data is dynamic?
 ### d3.min

 ### d3.max